JessicaTegner/JustUpdate/docs/docs/usage-cli.md

 go through the onscreen prompts to finish the initialization.

 ## Creating a spec file.
-Note: You'll need to do this on each platform you want to producea builds for.
+Note: You'll need to do this on each platform you want to produce builds for.

 If you haven't already, you'll need to generate a JustUpdate spec file.